mithunpaul08/mean-teacher/pytorch/README.md

-# Mean Teacher using PyTorch
+# Fact Verification using Mean Teacher in PyTorch

 This is the PyTorch source code for the Mean Teacher paper.
 The code runs on Python 3.
 Install the dependencies and prepare the datasets with the following commands: